rocky-linux/wiki.rockylinux.org/docs/team/release_engineering/rpm/local_module_builds.md

 #### Built Module Example

 Let's break down an example of `389-ds` - It's a simple module.
-Let's start with `modulemd.txt`.
+Let's start with `modulemd.txt`, generated during a module build and before packages are built.
 Notice how it has `xmd` data.
 That is an integral part of making the context, though it's mostly information for koji and MBS and is generated on the fly and used throughout the build process for each arch.
 In the context of lazybuilder, it creates fake data to essentially